joshbrew/device-decoder/README.md

 `tinybuild` or `npm i -g tinybuild & tinybuild`

 ### Built-in drivers:

+`npm i device-decoder` package for a standalone tool.

 See [`src/devices/README.md`](./src/devices/README.md) for adding your own drivers or customizing existing ones